barumau/pandunia/polski/pandunia-polski.md

 be dara - latać (fruwać)
 be estaci - nie ruszać się
 be ging - iść wzdłuż (pójść wzdłuż)
+be hogo - spłonąć, płonąć
 be jene - urodzić się, rodzić się
 be kai - otworzyć się, otwierać się
 be loka - być umiejscowionym (być ulokowanym, stać)
+be mal - należeć
 be mata - umrzeć, umierać
 be migra - przesuwać (przesunąć, poruszać, poruszyć, przesiedlać, przesiedlić)
 be mirde - niknąć (blaknąć, gasnąć, słabnąć)